SausageMuffins/Mind-Palace/Notes/Computer Engineering/Processes and Threads.md

 ---
 ## Threads

-Threads are parts of a process -> if a process a a layer of cloth, threads are quite literally, the threads. **Threads are managed by the thread scheduler!**
+Threads are parts of a process -> if a process is a piece of cloth, threads are quite literally, the threads. **Threads are managed by the thread scheduler!**

 **Characteristics:**
 1. Possess a thread ID